xde-mcp/mastra/examples/basics/evals/custom-eval/README.md

 # Custom Eval Metric Example

-This example demonstrates how to create custom evaluation metrics in Mastra, from simple string matching to LLM-based evaluation.
+This example demonstrates how to create a custom LLM-based evaluation metric in Mastra to check recipes for gluten content.

 ## Prerequisites

 - Node.js v20.0+
 - pnpm (recommended) or npm
-- OpenAI API key (for LLM-based metric)
+- OpenAI API key (required for LLM-based evaluation)

 ## Getting Started